U.S. pulls out of Soviet-era nuclear missile pact with Russia

 The dispute is aggravating the worst U.S.-Russia friction since the Cold War ended in 1991.
 Some experts believe the treaty’s collapse could undermine other arms control agreements and speed an erosion of the global system designed to block the spread of nuclear arms.

 NATO said it had agreed a defensive package of measures to deter Russia.
-It said its response would be measured and only involve conventional weapons.
+That response would be measured and only involve conventional weapons, it said.

 NATO’s Stoltenberg said there would be “no rash moves” by the alliance which he said “would not mirror what Russia does.”